Am I good enough

 • do significantly less teaching

-Despite these disparities, you may be successful and still feel not good enough for an academic career.
+Despite these disparities, you may be successful and still feel that you are not good enough for an academic career.
 And I know many, many senior scientists who still feel and behave like that.

 If you can not answer this question, I recommend getting some inspiration here:

-If you have the feeling you should invest more in finding clarity about your career in science, please enroll in the course Find your dream job in science.
+Sometimes, it is not enough to determine, “what am I good at?” and “what are my interests?”.
+If you feel you should invest more in finding clarity about your career in science, please enroll in my course Find your dream job in science.

 To help you decide, imagine the following two scenarios: